chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

 [guide](https://edu.chainguard.dev/chainguard/chainguard-images/getting-started/python/).

-## Updating Redis
+## Updating Redis and Docker Compose

-This migration is the most straightforward.
+Updating Redis is straightforward.
 We're not making any changes to the application image, so all we need to do is directly update the reference to `redis:7` in the Docker Compose file to `cgr.dev/chainguard/redis`.
 The new image requires no extra configuration but we go from a 139 MB image with 137 vulnerabilities to a 23MB image with 0 CVEs (again according to Grype).

-Full details on the new Docker Compose file are found in the next section.

-## Updating Docker Compose

-In the top level directory of the repo, replace the `docker-compose.yaml` with the following:
+To update Compose, in the top level directory of the repo, replace the `docker-compose.yaml` with the following:

 ```yaml